 Unfortunately, there’s a fine line between effective positive feedback and ineffective positive feedback.
 Let's take a look at some ways to give feedback better, complete with some positive feedback examples.

-1. Be Thorough And Specific with Employees Feedback
+1. Become Thorough And Specific with Employees Feedback

-Gallup found that 67% of employees felt 'fully engaged' with their work after receiving positive feedback from management, but that feedback needs to be truly detailed to be effective.
-As stated previously, when it comes to positive feedback, those tired, cliché, throwaway phrases like “Great job!” lack effectiveness.
+Gallup found that 67% of employees felt 'fully engaged' with their work after receiving positive feedback from management, but that feedback must be detailed for it to become effective.
+As stated earlier, when it comes to positive feedback, those tired, cliché, throwaway phrases like “Great job!” lack effectiveness.

-When you want to provide effective positive feedback, you have to be specific and explain why.
+When you want to provide effective positive feedback, you must become specific and explain why.
 Now, it’s important not to take this the wrong way.
-Employers shouldn’t be giving long speeches and presentations when trying to compliment or laud the efforts and accomplishments of their team.
-Instead, they should still be more specific than simply offering a vague phrase of praise.
+Employers must not give long speeches and presentations when trying to compliment or laud the efforts and accomplishments of their team.
+Instead, they should become more specific than offering a vague phrase of praise.

 Positive feedback requires detail and precision.
 It’s all about praising the worker for something they’ve done and highlighting achievement.
-It’s important because by providing more details to your employees about exactly why you're impressed with their work, you give them a foundation on which to grow, improve, and repeat those same actions again.
+It’s important because by providing positive feedback and more details to your employees about why you're impressed with their work, you give them a foundation on which to grow, improve, and repeat those same actions again.